hrosailing/hrosailing/README.md

 ### Examples

-Use the hrosailing module for reading, writing and displaying polar performance diagrams.
+In the following we showcase via multiple examples some of the capabilities of the hrosailing module.
-For a first example, download some table with performance diagram data and save it as testdata.csv.
+To avoid redundancies, all definitions of an example code might be used in the succeeding examples.

-In this example, we use the data available [here](https://www.seapilot.com/wp-content/uploads/2018/05/60ftmono.txt).
+For a first example, we download some table with performance diagram data available [here](https://www.seapilot.com/wp-content/uploads/2018/05/60ftmono.txt) and save it as testdata.csv.
 This data is given in a tab seperated format which is supported by the keyword ```fmt=array``` of the ```from_csv``` method.
 Since this data is only defined for wind angles between 0° and 180° we use the symmetrize function to obtain a symmetric polar diagram with wind angles between 0° and 360°.